Benefit #2: Expand your language focus

 Benefit #5: Hone your foreign language skills

-According to Michigan State University (MSU), it’s critical foreign language teachers master the language they teach.
+According to Michigan State University (MSU), it’s critical that foreign language teachers master the language they teach.
 Although teachers mustn’t reach native proficiency, near-native proficiency is ideal.
 When teachers lack direct contact with native speakers, they are more likely to become frustrated in the classroom, and their proficiency will decline.
 On the contrary, traveling abroad and immersing oneself in the language helps teachers maintain proficiency.

 Educational trips are where students and teachers learn together.